farlee2121/DevEssentialsBlog/content/posts/2021-09-17-Macros-not-a-clear-win.md

 tags:
 - Clojure
 - Meta-programming
+title: Macros are not a clear win
 ---

-# Macros are not a clear win

 I've been working in Clojure for the better portion of a year now.
 I came to Clojure very excited to learn more about macros and symbolic programming.
 I learned some powerful concepts, but the takeaways were not what I expected.
 Overall, I found that macros are not a clear win.